 Most of the Westwood Funds have traditionally been distributed by using a variety of direct response marketing techniques, including telemarketing and advertising, and as a result Teton and Gabelli & Company maintain direct relationships with many of the no-load Westwood Fund shareholders.
-Beginning in late 1995, Teton expanded its product distribution by offering several of the Westwood Funds through third-party distribution programs, including NTF Programs.
-Third-party distribution programs have become an increasingly important source of asset growth for Teton.
-Of the \$537.5 million of AUM in the Westwood Funds as of December 31, 2009, approximately \$264.8 million, or 49.3%, were generated through NTF Programs.
-In addition, at December 31, 2009, approximately 89% of the NTF Program net assets in the Westwood Funds are attributable to two NTF Programs.
+Beginning in late 1995, Teton expanded its product distribution by offering several of the Westwood Funds through Third-Party Distribution Programs, including No Transaction Fee, or NTF, Programs.
+We believe that more than 25% of the assets under management in the Westwood Funds are still attributable to Teton's direct response marketing efforts.
+Third-Party Distribution Programs have become an increasingly important source of asset growth for Teton.
+Of the \$449.8 million of assets under management in the Westwood Funds as of December 31, 2008, approximately \$265.5 million, or 58.8%, were generated through NTF Programs.
+In addition, at December 31, 2008, approximately 89% of the NTF Program net assets in the Westwood Funds are attributable to two NTF Programs.
 The fee paid to the NTF programs and in fee based accounts range from 0.25% to 0.40% of the AUM held through these programs.
 Gabelli & Company, as the distributor of the Westwood Funds, pays the first 0.25% of any fees with Teton paying any fee in excess of 0.25% subject to partial reimbursement by the Funds under certain circumstances.
-In 2009, 2008 and 2007, Teton paid approximately \$142,000, \$156,000 and \$185,000, respectively, for their share of these NTF programs.
+In 2008, 2007 and 2006, Teton paid approximately \$156,000, \$185,000 and \$139,000, respectively, for their share of these NTF programs.
 Remaining assets are held through full service broker dealers in fee based accounts or through retail accounts.